Sean McGinty: Aldershot Town

 On 20 February 2015, McGinty joined Conference Premier side Aldershot Town on an initial one-month loan, which was then extended until the end of the season.
 Following his successful loan from February to April 2015, he signed a one-year contract with the club.

 Torquay United

 On 21 June 2016, preceding his release from Aldershot Town, McGinty joined fellow National League side Torquay United.

 Partick Thistle

 On 18 June 2018, McGinty was signed by Scottish Championship club Partick Thistle on a two-year deal.
 McGinty became a favourite with the Thistle fans, known for his passionate celebrations and connection with the supporters.
 He was named club captain in August 2019.
 McGinty left Thistle in January 2020, after making 64 appearances for the club.

 Greenock Morton

 On 28 January 2020, McGinty signed for fellow Championship club Greenock Morton, on a contract until the end of the season.

 Ayr United

 On 27 May 2021, McGinty signed for fellow Championship club Ayr United, following his ex-manager at Morton David Hopkin to the club.

+Hamilton Academical

+On 16 June 2024, McGinty signed with Hamilton Academical after being released by Ayr United.